 Georgetown University employees are expected to behave in a professional, business-like manner at work, on University premises, and whenever representing the University.
+Employees are expected to demonstrate mutual respect and courtesy for one another.
+Language, actions and behaviors should promote communication and engagement, creating an environment where employees can do their best work.
 Employees are accountable for behavior outside of work that has a negative impact on the individual’s ability to perform his/her responsibilities at work.

 To avoid damage to the integrity of Georgetown University or its employees, and to protect the rights of employees, patients, families, and the public, the University has established guidelines concerning professional conduct of employees.

 Areas of conduct covered by this policy and standards of conduct include, but are not limited to the following (Departments may establish more specific guidelines based on departmental needs.):